-Travel subsidy is available and hotel accommodations are provided for participation in the residential sessions.
-There are no registration or course fees; however, costs incurred in carrying out the innovation project are the responsibility of the Fellow.
+Limited funding is available to support the Fellows’ accommodation during the sessions, course materials and course fee .
+However, Fellows (or their institutions) are responsible for the travel expenses.
+Similarly the costs involved in carrying out the project are also not covered.
 It is highly recommended that Fellows have access to a Wi-Fi capable laptop computer for use during residential sessions.

 Education Innovation Project

 A major goal of the fellowship program is the completion of an education innovation project, proposed by Fellows in their initial application to the Institute, and then implemented at their home institution.
 Projects with the potential to improve the health of the community, region, or country of the applicant’s institution are given higher priority in the fellowship selection process.

 To encourage the development of knowledge and skills in health professions education scholarship (research, evaluation, and publishing), Fellows prepare a poster and an abstract based on their project after one year of project implementation.
 Ongoing support from faculty and Fellows throughout the program also fosters scholarship based on project activities.

 Project proposals typically involve, but are not limited to, one or more of the following areas: student assessment, educational application of information technology, health systems integration, community-based health professions education, problem-based learning, clinical skills development, professionalism and ethics, critical thinking, program evaluation, faculty development, curriculum revision and/or integration, student affairs, interactive teaching methods, development of medical education units, and distance learning.